KellyDolan127/webDevProject/README.txt

   aboutUs.php

-  steam_api_new.js (Run on Node backend server: Used for profileRec/Stat/Games/Friends) steam_news_api.js (Run on Node backend server: Used for main and games) external.js (signup)
+  steam_api_new.js (Run on Node backend server: Used for profileRec/Stat/Games/Friends) steam_news_api.js (Run on Node backend server: Used for main) scraper_Top.js (Run on Node backend server: Used for games) external.js (signup)

   style.css